How To: Select a suitable map projection or coordinate system

 To select a map projection, determine which of the properties is the most important for the project, and select the coordinate system or map projection that best preserves that property.

-Under Related Information below, click on the link titled 'Projections table' to access Projections_table_2009.zip containing G37891_Projections_table.pdf.
+Under Related Information below, click the link titled 'Projections table' to access Projections_table_2009.zip containing G37891_Projections_table.pdf.
 The PDF file lists map projections supported in ArcGIS Desktop through version 10, indicating the specific properties and suitable areas of use for each supported projection.

 Additional detailed information about these projections is available at the link titled 'Supported Map Projections'.

 The project-on-the-fly functionality in ArcMap is very good for quickly viewing data in different coordinate systems.
 The exercise below will demonstrate the properties of various map projections and their effect on the data displayed in ArcMap.